Woman finds boyfriend shot to death in driveway in NE Houston

 HOUSTON, Texas (KTRK) --Police are looking for the people who gunned down a man in a driveway in northeast Houston overnight.

-Officials say a woman pulled up to her home on Clementine Street near Nichols Street when she discovered her boyfriend, who had been shot, in the driveway.
+Officials say a woman pulled up to her home on Clementine Street near Nichols Street when she discovered her boyfriend, who had been shot multiple times, in the driveway.

 Her children were in the back seat of her car.
 She called 911.
 By the time paramedics arrived, he was dead.